Vintharas/js13k-spaceshooter/README.md

 ## Prioritize

+- Playability and Basic gameplay
+  - Fix player bullet shooting.
+It looks weird.
+I think it has to do with the speed of the ship.
+  - Add radar with more information of interest (not only radar but arrows as well).
+Otherwise is going to be impossible to find star systems.
+  - [*] detect enemies in radar
+  - Adjust numbers.
+Make ship stronger so you don't die so fast.
+  - make systems go offline with less energy (not at a uniform rate)
 - Map generation
   - create a map of a starting number of sectors (Test having everything in memory first)
     - get to the end of the map you appear on the other side
     - add more static asteroids in the different sectors
   - reuse objects using object pool
   - save state in an object
-- basic gameplay
-  - fix player bullet shooting.
-It looks weird.
-I think it has to do with the speed of the ship
-  - add radar with more information of interest (not only radar but arrows as well).
-Otherwise is going to be impossible to find star systems.
-  - [*] detect enemies in radar
 - Enemies
   - motherships.
     - make mother ship move steady in a direction